 Your Seasonal To-Do List

-Protect ones that have already emerged from any late Spring freezes by covering them with blankets, sheets, plastic and the like.
-Late frosts can do significant damage.
-Plants that freeze and thaw and refreeze and rethaw are the most likely to show problems later.
+Protect ones that have already emerged from any late Spring freezes by covering them with blankets, sheets, cardboard, etc. You will need to do this when the temperatures are expected to go down into the 20s.

 Other Care Tips for the Spring